tschumann/sandbot/sandbot/readme.txt

 A. Maybe - I haven't tested it, but it should.

 Q. Can I make some waypoints?
-A. Yes, but hold off for now - things are probably going to change in that space.
+A. Yes, please do!

 == Changelog ==

+v0.4.1 (??/??/??)
+- [All] Replaced botdonshoot console command with bot_shoot cvar.

 v0.4 (05/03/17)
 - [All] Increased number of allowed waypoints to 2048 (thanks 256 colors).